0xjet/ccc/3_vulnerabilities.md

 This module of the course on [Cybercrime, Cyberespionage and Cyberconflicts](https://github.com/0xjet/ccc) examines the topic of software vulnerabilites, their associated exploits, and the role they play in the cyberarms industry.
 The module first provides some foundational definitions on how vulnerabilities are numbered (CVE) and scored (CVSS).
 It then discusses the notion of zero-day vulnerability and the white/gray/black industries that emerged around them -- notably vulnerability reward ("bug bounty") programs and clandestine markets.
 Some key ideas about the dynamics of zero-day vulnerabilities are discussed using a 2017 RAND report that analyzes the life statuses, longevity, collision rate, and costs of a dataset of 200 0-day exploits spanning 14 years.
 The module concludes with an overview of the ethical conundrums of vulnerability -- and computer security -- research.

 **Learning Outcomes**
-* Understand the history and development of the Internet and its security and privacy problems.
+* Understand the information available in a CVE entry.
-* Recognize different types of security incidents as classified by taxonomies used by CSIRTs.
+* Know the CVSS scoring rubrics and how to use them.
-* Know the different types of opponents and their intent, motivations, and means.
+* Know the lifecycle and markets for zero-day vulnerabilities and associated exploits.
-* Discuss and analyze the technical, legal, and ethical challenges relating to security and privacy in cyberspace.
+* Recognize and discuss the ethical challenges related to vulnerabilities and exploits due to their potential for harm.

 ## Contents and Readings